gramseyer/hotstuff/README.md

 # TODO

-This implementation needs e2e tests and examples.
-There are almost no unit tests.
+This implementation
-Was manually tested carefully during development -- but this implementation should not be used in production or for a safety-critical system, at least not until the implementation can be more thoroughly tested and audited.
+should not be used in production or for a safety-critical system, at least not until the implementation can be more thoroughly audited.

 # History